sporeprotocol/spore-docs/docs/glossary/terms.md

 * [What is a Cluster?](https://docs.spore.pro/basics/spore-101#what-is-a-cluster)

 ## content
-Refers to the field containing unique digital file or asset represented by the token.
-Content can encompass a wide range of digital items, such as digital art, music files, videos, virtual real estate, collectibles.
+The unique digital item or asset that Spore represents.
+This could be anything like digital art, music, videos, virtual real estate, or collectibles.

 **see also:**
 * [content-type](#content-type)